 Contemporary Iranian Art includes major work by acclaimed Iranian artists such as Mahmoud Bakhshi, Shadi Ghadirian, Barbad Golshiri, Marcos Grigorian, Farhad Moshiri, Shirin Neshat, Sohrab Sepehri, Mitra Tabrizian, Parviz Tanavoli and Charles Hossein Zenderoudi.

-Hamid Keshmirshekan is Research Associate at the London Middle East Institute, SOAS, University of London, and Senior Lecturer at the Iranian Academy of Arts.
-He was a Fellow in the History of Art Department and the Khalili Research Centre, Oxford University (2004–13), and Editor-in-Chief of the bilingual (English-Persian) quarterly, Art Tomorrow.
-His publications include Koorosh Shishegaran: The Art of Altruism (2016), Contemporary Art from the Middle East: Regional Interactions with Global Art Discourses (2015) and Contemporary Iranian Art: New Perspectives (2013).
+Hamid Keshmirshekan is Senior Teaching Fellow at the Department of History of Art and Archaeology at SOAS, University of London, and Senior Research Fellow at the Khalili Research Centre (KRC), Oxford University.
+He was previously a senior lecturer at the Advanced Research Institute of Art, Iranian Academy of Arts, an associate fellow at the KRC at Oxford University, and Editor-in-Chief of the bilingual (English-Persian) quarterly, Art Tomorrow.
+His publications include Koorosh Shishegaran: The Art of Altruism (2016), Contemporary Art from the Middle East: Regional Interactions with Global Art Discourses (ed.)
+(2015), Hunar-i mu’asir-i iran, risheh-ha va nazar-gah-hay-i nuvin (2015), and Contemporary Iranian Art: New Perspectives (2013).

 'This masterful work is the product of deep research, which eloquently demonstrates the extraordinary richness of the art of modern and contemporary Iran.
 Keshmirshekan methodically builds a fascinating narrative, charting the development of the art schools, highlighting the key artists, the movements and debates and bringing us to the highly engaged art of today.'

 Venetia Porter, Curator, Islamic and contemporary Middle East, The British Museum